eanagel/RealmCombineMVVM/README.md

 ## ViewModel Support

 Ideally your ViewModel is primarily a mapping layer, transforming data and changes from your Models into a clean representation of what your Views will display.
-In addition to the `propertyValuePublisher` discussed above, the `ViewModelItemArray` makes this job much easier.
+In addition to the `propertyValuePublisher` discussed above, the `ObservableArray` makes this job much easier.

-The `ViewModelItemArray` performs a couple roles.
+The `ObservableArray` performs a couple roles.
 First, it gives you an easy way to map your Models into observable ViewModel Items.
 It then publishes the changes for you so they can be easily bound to  `TableViewSectionBinding.items`.
 Additinally, the current array of mapped items is always available and there is a `Publisher` that publishes the current value of the array (instead of the changes.)
 If your ViewModel Item conforms to `ViewModelItem`, then `ViewModelItemArray` can create your ViewModel Items from the Models without any explicit mapping code.
-Realm's `Result` has an extension that will return an `ViewModelItemArray`, `.asItemArray()`.
+Realm's `Result` has an extension that will return an `ObservableArray`, `.asItemArray()`.
 In the end it allows to create code like the following:

     class PeopleViewModel {
-        let items: ViewModelItemArray<Item>
+        let items: AnyObservableArray<Item>

         init() {
             let realm = try!
 Realm()

             self.items = realm.objects(Person.self)
                 .sorted(by: ["firstName", "lastName"])
-                .asItemArray()
+                .asObservableArray()
         }

         class Item: ViewModelItem {